 20. Standing seam roofs can be manufactured either on-site or in the factory, which simplifies the installation process.
 Metal shingles are typically manufactured at a factory, and can be shipped in standard cardboard boxes directly to your house or work-site.

-21. Metal roofing installation is more expensive compared to other roofing systems, because it requires specialized training, knowledge, tools and equipment that general roofing contractors typically lack.
+21. Metal roofing installation is generally more expensive compared to other roofing systems, because installing metal roofing requires specialized training, knowledge, tools and equipment that general roofing contractors typically lack.

 22. The cost of installation greatly depends on the complexity of the roof and the type of material/system installed.